agaricide/on-design/README.md

 The second difference is that I consider certain non-sign stimuli that invoke brainstates semiotic material, too.
 Examples include the color yellow, which some studies suggest make babies cry.
 The color is semiotic material because it invokes some emotion- perhaps through primitive, lower-order brain structures- in an observant.
 However, because it doesn't have an associated signified idea, it is not a sign.
 Other examples include binural beats, which are not signs, yet still invoke emotionally affective brain states.

 In conclussion, semiotic material is the fundamental substrate of design.
-Semiotic material includes anything that transmits brainstates in an observant.
+Semiotic material includes anything that transmits brainstates to an observant.
 Peircian signifiers are semiotic material.
 Through manipulation via adjacencies, I argue that signified ideas may be semiotic material, too.
 Finally, semiotic material is also primitive, non-sign colors and tones, which affect humans' primitive brain structures to invoke emotion without signifying anything.

 ## Design & Semiotic Material

-Design is the manipulation of semiotic material to achieve a discrete, premeditated goal.
+Design is the manipulation of semiotic material to achieve some premeditated goal.

+## Types of Design

+A goal may be to convince an interpretant to purchase something (advertisement).
+A goal may to design something that is easy for an interpretant to understand, something that furnishes the interpretant with a useful mental model for usage, thereby enabling them to complete tasks quickly (software, appliances).

+A given typology of design may have multiple goals.